dovecot/documentation/docs/core/config/fs.md

 ## Metawrap Filesystem

-This is a wrapper for other `fs` backends that don't support metadata.
+This is a wrapper for other `fs` drivers that don't support metadata.
 The metadata is implemented by placing them into the beginning of the file content.